marciof/Eon/specification/language.md

 ## Function

 A function is an immutable sequence composed of a function (body) followed by zero or more values as the arguments.
 This sequence associates consecutive positive integer keys in ascending order with positional arguments, including any keyword arguments present as well.
+A keyword argument associated with the function body, if present, becomes the function name.

+A [built-in](#built-ins) or foreign [loaded](#load) function doesn't have a function body that can be inspected, and so it's always composed of an empty function as the body, with the function name as its keyword argument.

 Calling an empty function returns itself.
 Calling a non-empty function involves creating a new [bindings](#bindings) map from the [deferred](#defer) function call itself; inserting a key named `bindings` with a value set to the current bindings in scope, unless the key is already present; and then [evaluating](#evaluate) the function body using the new bindings, returning the result.
 This means that bindings are dynamic by default, unless the function (body) contains a `bindings` key in which case it has lexical binding.